 9. Conduct Volunteer Training

 Volunteers are valuable assets for your organization, especially when they become fundraisers.
-Corazon de Vida asks their volunteers to raise money in order to participate in their orphanage day-trips.
+Consider asking your volunteers to raise funds in order to participate in certain trips or projects in the field.
 With individual fundraising pages, it’s easy for the volunteers to support their own efforts.